devloper13/DynamicGraphAlgorithms/README.md

     The output file for test1 is output1, test 2 is output2 and so on.

     Input  files are present in /Testcases/Input

-    Output files diff present in the /Testcases/Output
+    Output files are present in the /Testcases/Output